This post may contain affiliate links.

-Gougères should be small – most of the time.
+Gougères (and Chouquettes - made of the same choux pastry dough) should be small - most of the time.
 They should be two little bites of wonderful, fresh and hot from the oven.
 They should be a basket of temptation among a spread of party foods, a feather light bun for sliders or mini-BLTs.
 So you may be wondering why the gougères in my last post were huge.

 It's because I had these cheesy baked eggs in mind.

-You may remember my Almost Croque-Madame post – one of my favorite breakfasts.
-Then my friend Nagi posted this miniature version and I wondered, “Could a gougère double as an edible muffin cup?”
-As you’ve guessed, the answer is ‘yes’.
+You may remember my Almost Croque-Madame post - one of my favorite breakfasts along with Breakfast Quiche and, of course, Cheesy Potatoes, Breakfast Potatoes or Skillet Potatoes - if you want to keep your oven free.
+Then my friend Nagi posted this miniature version and I wondered, "Could a gougère double as an edible muffin cup like traditional Baked Eggs?"
+As you've guessed, the answer is 'yes'.

 Next you'll butter a muffin pan and carefully press each gougère, top side down, into a muffin cup as you would a muffin liner.
 After that, you'll sprinkle on cheese and a pinch of chopped scallion, top with an egg, a pinch more cheese and bake.